nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `viewBudget [t/ date]`
 * The `date` should follow `YYYY/MM` format.
   * The oldest date that can be entered is 2000/01.
+  * The furthest date that can be entered is 9999/12.
-* The time parameter is **optional**.
+* The date parameter is **optional**.
 If you add this optional parameter, it shows the budget of the indicated month.
-If the optional time parameter is not given, it will show the budget for the current month.
+If the optional date parameter is not given, it will show the budget for the current month.

 Example of usage:
 `viewBudget t/ 2023/05` shows the budget in 2023/05.